-Based on Operator's one (1) well, CalGEM estimates that Operator gained an economic benefit of four hundred dollars (\$400.00) by not providing timely written notification verifying whether there have been any changes to its right to operate the Well.
-As such, based on the above allegations, and with appropriate consideration of the relevant factors as described in the PRC section 3236.5, the Supervisor is imposing on Operator a civil penalty of four hundred dollars (\$400.00).
+Based on Operator's four (4) wells, CalGEM estimates that Operator gained an economic benefit of four hundred dollars (\$400.00) by not providing timely written notification verifying whether there have been any changes to its right to operate each of the Wells.
+As such, based on the above allegations, and with appropriate consideration of the relevant factors as described in the PRC section 3236.5, the Supervisor is imposing a civil penalty of four hundred dollars (\$400.00).